HarkerBear/Grocery/README.md

 6. The data is stored in your local .XML.
 Feel free to play with it!

 # Wanna contact the author!
-My emial address is yiyu_tian@berkeley.edu, please begin with [Grocery Demo] for the title.
+My emial address is timyiyu.berkeley@gmail.com, please begin with [Grocery Demo] for the title.
 I am open to any advice and disscussions.
 Please feel free to cantact me!

 # To you